Reynold29/reynold29.github.io/DEPLOYMENT_GUIDE.md

 3. Add your custom domain
 4. Update CORS origins in your backend

-### For Render:
+### For Railway:
-1. Go to your service settings in Render
+1. Go to your project settings in Railway
-2. Navigate to "Custom Domains"
+2. Navigate to "Domains"
 3. Add your custom domain
+4. Update frontend config with your custom domain

 ## Troubleshooting